-Pallagrello Nero “Cunto” Terre del Voltumo IGT 100% Pallagrello Nero.
+Pallagrello Nero “Cunto” Terre del Volturno IGT 2015 100% Pallagrello Nero.
 The vineyard is 1.46 hectares, the soil is volcanic with minerals, guyot training system and there are 5,200 plants per hectare.
 The harvest takes place the first weeks of October.
 Vinification in stainless steel with cold maceration on the lees and malolactic fermentation is in stainless steel.
 The wine is aged in used French barriques for 12 months and an additional 6 months in barrel before release.
-This wine has hints of berries, especially, blackberries and cherries and a long finish.
+This wine has hints of berries, especially blackberries and cherries and a long finish.

 The lamb was a local variety prepared two ways roasted and grilled, and topped with hazelnuts.

 Casavecchia “Trebulanum” Terre del Volturno IGT 2015 100% Casavecchia from a 1.5-hectare vineyard at 180 meters.
 The soil is volcanic with minerals, training system is guyot and there are 5,200 plants per hectare.
 Harvest is in the first weeks of October.
 Vinification is in stainless steel tanks with maceration on the skins for 20 days.
 Malolactic fermentation in large barrels (botti) for 18 months and it is in botti for 12 and 6 months in bottle before release.
 This is a big wine with hints of licorice, tar and smoke, a very long finish and a pleasing aftertaste.

 After lunch we went to the Alois winery where we tasted barrel samples of the Pallagrello Bianco and Nero and the Casavecchia with Massimo Alois